Tuesday’s ‘Days Of Our Lives’ Spoilers: Gabi Seduces Stefan

 In addition, the plan also helps Gabi, who has been battling Stefan for control of her company, Gabi Chic.
 While Gabi claims that she has no romantic feelings for Stefan, only feelings of hatred, Brady pointed out that she has kissed Stefan in the past, and seemingly liked it.
 Now, she’ll turn on her charm yet again, and many fans believe that a Gabi and Stefan relationship is likely in the cards.

-Elsewhere in Salem, Eric Brady (Greg Vaughan) will find out that his brother, Rex Brady (Kyle Lowder), and his fiance, Sarah Horton (Linsey Godfrey), have officially set a wedding day.
-This will be a sore subject for Eric, who is head over heels in love with his brother’s soon-to-be wife.
+Elsewhere in Salem, Eric Brady (Greg Vaughan) will find out that his brother, Rex Brady (Kyle Lowder), and his fiancee, Sarah Horton (Linsey Godfrey), have officially set a wedding day.
+This will be a sore subject for Eric, who is head-over-heels in love with his brother’s soon-to-be wife.
 Although Sarah feels the same way about Eric, he’s decided he won’t come between the pair.

 Previously on #DAYS, Sarah reveals to Rex that she kissed Eric.https://t.co/ZsCmioRrzb pic.twitter.com/Fz8X2qiaec